Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/branching.md

 ## Concept

-In computer science, [control flow](https://en.wikipedia.org/wiki/Control_flow) is the order in which individual statements, instructions or function calls of a program are executed or evaluated.
+In computer science, [control flow](https://en.wikipedia.org/wiki/Control_flow) is the order in which individual statements, instructions, or function calls of a program are executed or evaluated.

-We can change the control flow of a program such that it deviates from its '_normal_' path.
+We can change the control flow of a program to deviate it from its '_normal_' path.

 --

-- What is a program's 'normal' path?
+What is a program's 'normal' path?

 --